ncperdomo/FICORO_GNSS/README.md

 This software comprises a main Jupyter notebook named **`FICORO_GNSS.ipynb`** and an input folder titled `raw_input`.
 Within the `raw_input` folder, you'll find the input velocity fields stored as column-formatted text files with the `.raw` extension.
 To facilitate data processing, there's a `scripts` folder containing additional Python scripts designed for filtering and combining GNSS velocity fields.
 If you need to manually remove outliers from the data, you can utilise the `manual_filter` folder, which houses a CSV file that enables you to define specific geographic coordinates (latitude and longitude) and corresponding radii (in kilometers) for the removal of outliers from the combined velocity field.

-The folder structure is organized as follows:
+The folder structure is organised as follows:

 <pre>
 📦FICORO_GNSS